 I really can’t say much about the picture quality when the console is connected to a TV as I haven’t really tested that, but at least when I’ve used my laptop as the screen when capturing video using the AV cable, which is just RCA, the picture looks really dark and quite honestly unpleasant to watch.
 Apparently the RCA picture quality will get even worse after the firmware update.
 The quality with HDMI is, or should be, better from the start, and should improve after the update.

-Charging the console is handled in a way that could be a lot less painful.
+Charging the console is handled slightly differently than one might expect.
 Before the separate charging cable was made available, the process was a bit more complicated than just plugging a charger into a power socket.
-First you need to have the console and the docking station and both should be turned off, then insert the console into the docking station.
-(For some reason I have great trouble when I’m trying to push the console into the three connectors at the back; it feels like they just won’t fit into the holes they’re supposed to go in.)
-Then turn the docking station on and it should start charging.
+First you need to insert the console into the docking station while both are turned off.
+(For some reason I have great trouble when I’m trying to push the console into the three connectors at the back.
+It feels like they just won’t fit into the holes they’re supposed to go in.)
+Then you need to turn the docking station on and it should start charging.
 But here’s the interesting bit: If you now connect the docking station to a TV or whatever, you will find that the system is actually turned on and you can play the games on your TV, even when the power switch on the console itself is still in the off-position and you’d logically think the console is therefore off.
 So the console is automatically powered on to charge it, that’s kinda odd if you ask me.